Visas

 If your family is already in Korea on a valid F-3, the new rules affect your next renewal.

-From 2025, the F-3 extension must be filed at the same time as the principal holder's renewal.
-You cannot extend F-3 independently.
+Immigration firms report that from 2025, the F-3 extension must be filed at the same time as the principal holder's renewal, and that you cannot extend F-3 independently.
 Missing this timing means the dependent's extension falls out of sync with the principal's application.

 The July 2025 financial thresholds and the apostille requirement on family documents both apply at renewal, even for existing holders.

-Whether existing F-3 holders must physically depart Korea to renew has not been explicitly stated in any published MOJ or immigration-firm guidance reviewed for this guide.
-The simultaneous-filing requirement is confirmed.
-Departure is not confirmed as required.
-Verify your specific renewal situation at 1345 or your local immigration office well before the expiry date.
+Whether existing F-3 holders must physically depart Korea to renew has not been explicitly stated in any published MOJ guidance reviewed for this guide.
+Verify your specific renewal situation, including the simultaneous-filing timing, at 1345 or your local immigration office well before the expiry date.

 Scenarios: which rule applies to your situation